kashishrai12/speech-disentanglement-system/README.md

 | **True Accept @ 0dB SNR** | ≥ 90% | 47% | ⚠️ partial |
 | **True Accept @ -5dB SNR** | ≥ 90% | 33% | ⚠️ partial |

-**The honest residual:** TA falls short of the spec at all noise levels.
+**Residual:** TA falls short of the spec at all noise levels.
 This is a fundamental capacity limit of distilling a 6M-parameter teacher into a 1.2M student under a hard parameter budget.
 Documented as a known trade-off.

 ---